-Leica is continuously working on the further improvement and optimization of Leica M11-P. As digital cameras have many functions that are controlled electronically, improvements and enhancements to the functions can be installed on the camera at a later date.
+Leica is continuously working on the further improvement and optimization of Leica M11.
+As digital cameras have many functions that are controlled electronically, improvements and enhancements to the functions can be installed on the camera retroactively.
 Leica releases so-called firmware updates at irregular intervals.
 Cameras are always supplied ex works with the latest firmware installed or you can download the latest version from our website yourself and transfer it to your camera.